Kar0nX/ADtools/README.md

 📍 Notes

 The script is idempotent—you can run it again to update or add new tools.

-Compilation is only done for a few tools (e.g., kerbrute).

-Some tools require additional setup or dependencies—check their individual README files after installation.

 🇵🇱 Author
 Made in Poland 🇵🇱 by @Kar0n